Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

-The marked changes in length scales with boosts are a valuable feature that could be exploited in future studies, using with the precise description proposed here and assuming the required required accuracy in the cross section data.
+The significant changes in length scales associated with boosts are a valuable feature that could be leveraged in future studies using the precise description proposed here and assuming the required accuracy in the cross-section data.
 Focusing on UHECRs in the boosts where CMB interactions begin to dominate, comparisons of events of adjacent boosts could allow probing different origins.
-Specifically, in the boost region $3\cdot 10^9-1\cdot 10^{10}$ the horizons shorten considerably (see Fig.~\ref{fig:interaction_legths}) and the full disintegration length scale can vary drastically for adjacent boosts \textit{e.g.}~comparing $3\cdot 10^9$ to $5\cdot 10^9$ ($\sim66$\% change) implies a difference of more $\sim200$\% in $L_{\rm FD}$, regardless of the starting mass considered.
-Additionally, in this range dispersive inhomogeneities have the most influence (see Appendix~\ref{sec:di_decoherence_lengths}) enhancing the differences between adjacent boosts.
-Extending the comparisons to slightly lower values, where IRB interactions still dominate, could allow testing the emitted spectrum in the paradigm of identical sources, as the expected changes in composition can now be computed with remarkable accuracy, including the stochastic effects or the probability distributions for individual events.
-In this paradigm, changes in composition for different energies would encode the relative contribution from different distances, since the observed composition can be efficiently computed with arbitrary precision in this approach, allowing to employ it in minimization algorithms.
+Specifically, in the boost region $3\cdot 10^9-1\cdot 10^{10}$, the horizons end up shortened considerably (see Fig.~\ref{fig:interaction_legths}), while the full disintegration length scale can vary drastically between adjacent boosts.
+For example, comparing $3\cdot 10^9$ to $5\cdot 10^9$ ($\sim66$\% change) implies a reduction by more than half in $L_{\rm FD}$, for both light ($^{14}$N) and heavy nuclei ($^{56}$N).
+Additionally, dispersive inhomogeneities have a larger influence in this range (see Appendix~\ref{sec:di_decoherence_lengths}), which could enhance the differences between adjacent boosts.
+Extending the comparisons to slightly lower values, where IRB interactions still dominate, could allow testing the emitted spectrum in the paradigm of identical sources, as the expected changes in composition can now be computed with remarkable accuracy, including the stochastic effects and the probability distributions for individual events.
+In this paradigm, changes in composition for different energies would encode the relative contribution from different distances, since the observed composition can be efficiently computed with arbitrary precision.
+This allows us to employ the approach in minimization algorithms.